threedworld-mit/tdw/Documentation/python/object_data/composite_object/sub_object/hinge_dynamic.md

 `from tdw.object_data.composite_object.sub_object.hinge_dynamic import HingeDynamic`

-Dynamic data for a hinge sub-object of a composite object.
+Dynamic data for a hinge, motor, or spring sub-object of a composite object.

 ***